Govt unveils affordable homes for Kerikeri, $10m housing infrastructure boost for Whangārei

 Woods also announced $10.3 million for transport upgrades in Whangārei she said would unlock 160ha of greenfield land, allowing up to 3000 new homes on multiple sites around the city.

-Up to 1000 of those could be built in the next 10-15 years with the rest in the longer term.
+Up to 1000 of those could be built in the next 10 to 15 years with the rest in the longer term.

 Woods said 206 public homes had been built in Northland by Kāinga Ora and community housing providers between October 2017 and December 2022.